-The majority of the revenues of the Company and certain of its subsidiaries are generated in U.S. dollars ("dollar") or linked to the dollar.
-In addition, a substantial portion of the Company's and certain of its subsidiaries' costs are incurred in dollars.
-The Company's management believes that the dollar is the primary currency of the economic environment in which the Company and certain of its subsidiaries operate.
-Thus, the functional and reporting currency of the Company and certain of its subsidiaries is the dollar.
+The majority of the revenues of Gilat Satellite Networks Ltd. and certain of its subsidiaries are generated in U.S. dollars ("dollar") or linked to the dollar.
+In addition, a substantial portion of Gilat Satellite Networks Ltd. and certain of its subsidiaries' costs are incurred in dollars.
+The Company's management believes that the dollar is the primary currency of the economic environment in which Gilat Satellite Networks Ltd. and certain of its subsidiaries operate.
+Thus, the functional and reporting currency of Gilat Satellite Networks Ltd. and certain of its subsidiaries is the dollar.